Sometimes, when it comes to copywriting, one word can be the difference between a marketing home run and a dribbling bunt.

 They know what babaganoush is.
 And Paninis.

 The context made the incongruity of the words effective.
-If the target had been the general public, it’d be a different story.
+If the target had been the general public, the idea would not fly.

 If an element is totally out of context AND incongruent, it seldom works.